 This chicken chili is one I've refined over the years but is one I first made from the pages of Barefoot Contessa Parties!.
 My version simplifies the process a bit while adjusting the balance of flavors to add some more depth and complexity.

 The key difference is that I brown the chicken in a pan, rather than roasting it in an oven.
 The chicken is only partially cooked while browning, and it's finished off by gently poaching it in the chili at the very end.
 This small change not only saves time, but it also ensures that each piece of chicken is plump, juicy and tender.

 I like serving my chicken chili with tortilla chips, which imparts a marvelous toasted corn flavor while adding a satisfying crunch.
 If you want something more substantial, my triple cornbread would be awesome as well.
-Because this uses breast meat and a medley of sweet aromatic vegetables, it’s lighter than my Chili con Carne and Chile Verde, but you can adjust this using condiments.
+Because this uses breast meat and a medley of sweet aromatic vegetables, it's lighter than my Chili con Carne and Green Chili recipe, but you can adjust this using condiments.
 Personally, I love the combination of sharp cheddar, creamy avocados, sweet red onions and fresh cilantro.